10 Must-See Rizal Tourist Spots for an Amazing Adventure in 2021

 Photo source: Wikimedia Commons

 One of the best places to go in Rizal is the Angono-Binangonan Petroglyphs.
-Declared as a National Cultural Treasure and considered as one of the most endangered sites in the world, Angono-Binangonan Petroglyphs in Binangonan, Rizal houses some of the oldest known artwork in the Philippines.
+Declared as a National Cultural Treasure and considered as one of the most endangered sites in the world, Angono-Binangonan Petroglyphs in Binangonan, Rizal province houses some of the oldest known artwork in the Philippines.
 You can find a total of 127 engraved figures that date back to the late Neolithic period in the rear recesses of the cave while the fascinating rock engravings will give you a glimpse of how our early ancestors once lived.
-It was the National Artist Carlos “Botong” Francisco, a Rizaleño, who reported to the National Museum of the Philippines that he found early forms of artwork that was later found out that these prehistoric rock inscriptions date as far back as 1500 BC and are believed to depict rituals from the late Neolithic Period.
+It was the National Artist Carlos “Botong” Francisco, a Rizaleño, who reported to the National Museum of the Philippines that he found early forms of artwork that were later found out that these prehistoric rock inscriptions date as far back as 1500 BC and are believed to depict rituals from the late Neolithic Period.
 This Rizal tourist spot is definitely a must-visit.

 4. Masungi Georeserve

-Popular for its sharp, limestone rock formations, Masungi Georeserve is one of the best places to see in Rizal.
-A guide leads you in, around and through the cliffs to get to jaw-dropping, tree-filled views that’ll have you forget that you’re just a few hours away from all the hustle and bustle of the city.
-Whether you’re a regular hiker or not, you’re sure to enjoy a three-to-four-hour trek going through bridges, high peaks and the rest of the terrain guided by a park ranger to tell you more about the place.
+Popular for its sharp, limestone rock formations, Masungi Georeserve is one of the best places to see in Rizal Philippines.
+A guide leads you in, around, and through the cliffs to get to jaw-dropping, tree-filled views that’ll have you forget that you’re just a few hours away from all the hustle and bustle of the city.
+Whether you’re a regular hiker or not, you’re sure to enjoy a three-to-four-hour trek going through bridges, high peaks, and the rest of the terrain guided by a park ranger to tell you more about the place.
 If you’re looking for thrilling things to do in Tanay or an amazing Baras, Rizal tourist spot, don’t miss walking on Masungi’s famous sapot or giant web surrounded by limestones!
 You’ll definitely have loads of fun at this Baras Rizal tourist spot.
 So if you’re looking for the famous spider web Rizal, it’s this.

 5. Daranak Falls

-When looking for the best places to go in Rizal, for sure, Daranak Falls comes on top of the list!
+When looking for the best places to go in Rizal province, for sure, Daranak Falls comes on top of the list!
 This 46 ft. high waterfall is a perfect destination for a quick and refreshing dip.
 The falls are complemented by forest trees, flowering wild plants, as well as cascading rivers and ponds that will make you come back for more.
-We suggest you visit this place on weekdays as the place gets too crowded on weekends.
+We suggest you visit this Tanay tourist spot on weekdays as the place gets too crowded on weekends.
 This tourist spot in Rizal should definitely be on your list.

 6. Batlag Falls